Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-\subsection{Convoy tracking}
+\subsection{Convoy Tracking}

 Tracking multiple objects in clutter is as challenging as important for real applications.
 In the multi-target tracking standard methods, the most common treatment assumes the targets' states to be independent so that the joint probability density is the product of their marginal densities.
-Whilst this assumption is fairly reasonable for applications where the objects are far apart most of the time, the same cannot be stated for cases where the objects are in proximity for a considerable part of time.
-This latter cases elicit tracking all targets jointly in the hope to implicitly capture the dependencies between targets and, therefore, become problems whose dimension scales with the number of targets.
+While this assumption is fairly reasonable for applications where objects are far apart most of the time, the same cannot be stated for cases where objects are in proximity for a considerable part of time.
+This latter cases elicit tracking all targets jointly in the hope of implicitly capturing dependencies between targets.
+When targets are tracked jointly the problem's dimensionality scales with the number of targets.

-To illustrate this situation, we propose an example of a convoy of vehicles trafficking on a road that are forced into mutual proximity.
-The vehicles have explicit interactions as each driver aims driving at the maximum allowed speed unless there is another vehicle immediately in front at a slower speed, which demands the care for a safety distance.
-The intent of the tracker is then to provide the best estimate of each vehicle on the convoy, given a set of non-identified measurements corrupted by noise and possible false alarms (clutter) reported by a position sensor.
+To illustrate this situation, we propose an example of a convoy of vehicles that are forced into mutual proximity when trafficking on a road .
+The vehicles have explicit interactions as each driver aims driving at the maximum allowed speed unless there is another vehicle immediately in front at a slower speed.
+This scenario demands care for a safety distance.
+The intent of the tracker is then to provide the best estimate of each vehicle on a convoy, given a set of non-identified measurements corrupted by noise and possible false alarms (clutter) reported by a position sensor.